 Florence Crittenton High School

-Through a unique public-private partnership, Denver Public Schools and Florence Crittenton Services provide on-site high school academics, after-school tutoring, and post-secondary readiness to pregnant and parenting girls ages 14 to 21.
+Through a unique public-private partnership, Denver Public Schools and Florence Crittenton Services provide the following to pregnant and parenting girls ages 14 to 21:

-The newly constructed high school, which opened in August 2015, has a state-of-the-art STEM classroom and a Certified Nursing Assistant program with paid internships.
-It also has a new gymnasium with safe and appropriate fitness equipment for pregnant and parenting students for physical education classes as well as afterschool opportunities for the whole family, including yoga, playgroups and dance classes.
+The high school has a state-of-the-art STEM classroom and a MEDConnect program with paid internships.
+It also has a new gymnasium with safe and appropriate fitness equipment for pregnant and parenting students for physical education classes as well as after-school opportunities for the whole family, including yoga, playgroups, and dance classes.

-Populations Served: Girls aged 14 – 21 who are pregnant or parenting
+Populations Served: Girls ages 14 – 21 who are pregnant or parenting

 Capacity: 250 students

-Geographic Boundaries: We accept young mothers from across Metro Denver area, including from Highlands Ranch to Greeley.
+Geographic Boundaries: We accept young mothers from across Metro Denver area, including Highlands Ranch to Greeley.

 Location: 55 South Zuni Street, Denver, CO 80223